rdiankov/emacs-config/README.rst

 Personal Emacs Configuration
 ----------------------------

 Stuff I've gathered over the many years of using emacs.
+Latest update to Debian 13.

 A lot of the 3rd party scripts are directly copied in order to save users from hunting this across the net.

 Assuming thiis cloned to ~/rdiankov-emacs-config, execute the following to setup in system: